micheleb/claude-code-historian/README.md

 # Claude Code Historian

 A dashboard to visualize and explore Claude's conversation logs.

+Vibe coded with Claude Code, of course.

 Features a Bun-powered backend with SQLite database and a React-based SPA frontend.

 ## Features